 The VSLC is located on the UCO campus in the Nigh University Center Room 212 directly across from the bookstore and next to Off-Campus Life.

 There are many reasons why a student might volunteer.
 Some students feel the need to give back to their community while others enjoy the camaraderie established by working along side other volunteers.
-Because the VSLC will track and verify all of your service hours, students can use their volunteer experience when looking for a job.
+Because the VSLC can track (if you log them here) and verify all of your service hours, students can use their volunteer experience when looking for a job.
 Employers value well rounded students that are engaged in their community.
 Also, there are scholarships and awards available for those students who show particular interest in service.

 How do I volunteer?

 There are several ways to volunteer through the VSLC.
 The first step to volunteering is joining the VSLC's OrgSync Page.
 The available opportunities usually fall into two categories.
 The first category is on campus volunteering.
-This includes our Signature Events and other events happening on campus that require volunteers.
+This includes our service events and other events happening on campus that require volunteers.
 For a list of these, click here.

 If you are registered with the VSLC, you will be notified when these opportunities arise.
 The second category pertains to individual and group volunteering opportunities at different agencies.
-We are partnered with over 50 Community Agencies and you can view their information online or in our office.
+We are partnered with numerous Community Agencies and you can view their information online.
 If an agency has a specific need, we will contact everyone through our database, but if you are seeking out volunteer work, it is your job to contact the organization.

 Can I volunteer on campus?

 There are plenty of ways to volunteer on campus.
-The VSLC holds Signature Events every semester and you are invited to participate.
+The VSLC holds service events every semester and you are invited to participate.
 Most of are events start on campus, and if we leave campus, carpooling is often available.
 The VSLC also recommends volunteers to other events on campus.